dwolfgram/web3-plus/README.md

 // or web3: options = { contractAddress: abc },
 // you should provide this as token transactions have higher fees

-// IMPORTANT: ticker should always be 'ETH' if sending an ERC20 token const txfee = await web3plus.estimateTxFee(mnemonic, coin, index, options)
+// IMPORTANT: ticker should always be 'ETH' if estimating fee for sending ERC20 token const txfee = await web3plus.estimateTxFee(mnemonic, coin, index, options)
 ```